One of the great southpaws of the game

 Birth of the first man to make 99 on his Test debut.
 On the second day of the first Test against England at Trent Bridge in 1934, Australian Arthur Chipperfield lunched on 99 not out, and whatever he ate obviously went down the wrong way, because he was out to the third ball after the interval, caught behind off Ken Farnes.
 Only two other batsmen have made 99 on Test debut since, Robert Christiani of West Indies (1947-48), and Pakistan's Asim Kamal in 2003-04.
 Chipperfield did manage a Test century later on - against South Africa in Durban in 1935-36.
 He died in Sydney in 1987.

 A frustrating day for Craig White, who was out just seven runs short of a maiden century in the first Test between England and Pakistan in Lahore.
 White, showing an un-English willingness to hit the spinners over the top, had added a crucial 166 in a real chalk-and-cheese partnership with Graham Thorpe.
-Thorpe took self-denial to new extremes as he reached a century that included only one boundary, the fewest in Test history.
+Thorpe took self-denial to new extremes as he reached a century that included only one boundary - a Test record.
 England drew a game that Steve Waugh has since described as "the most boring Test I've ever seen", but after being tipped by most observers to be spin-washed 3-0, England weren't too bothered what he thought.

 Birth of a biffer.
 Yusuf Pathan was picked by Rajasthan Royals in the inaugural IPL in 2008, where he dominated the run scorers' chart, making 435 runs, including that season's fastest fifty.
 It earned him a one-day call-up, but a string of low scores forced him back out.
 On his return Yusuf made an unbeaten 123 off 96 balls in India's 316-run chase against New Zealand in Bangalore.
 The performance got him picked for the series in South Africa, where, in Centurion, he scored his second hundred (off 68 balls) but this time in a losing cause.
-Though he is yet to be considered for the long format, Pathan has the distinction of scoring a 190-ball double-century to help West Zone sealed the highest first-class chase ever, in the 2010 Duleep Trophy final.
+Pathan also has the distinction of scoring a 190-ball double-century to help West Zone seal the highest first-class chase ever, in the 2010 Duleep Trophy final.
 In 2011, he was picked up for US$2.1 million by Kolkata Knight Riders and the next year he helped them to the IPL title, but struggled to hold down a spot in the national team.